leanprover/lean4/doc/dep.md

 Indeed, in dependent type theory (and in Lean), ``α → β`` is just notation for ``(a : α) → β`` when ``β`` does not depend on ``a``.

-Returning to the example of lists, we can use the command `#check` to inspect the type of the following `List` functions We will explain the ``@`` symbol and the difference between the round and curly brackets momentarily.
+Returning to the example of lists, we can use the command `#check` to inspect the type of the following `List` functions We will explain the ``@`` symbol and the difference between the round and curly braces momentarily.

 ```lean
 #check @List.cons    -- {α : Type u_1} → α → List α → List α